fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 Examples below use `localhost:46157` to query TM Core on 1st local "node", to access other nodes one needs to use other endpoints (`46257`, `46357`, `46457`).
 In normal conditions, all endpoints behave the same way.

 ### Writing operations (`put`)
-To set a new key-value mapping use:
+To set a new key-value mapping, use:
 ```bash
 > python query.py localhost:46157 put a/b=10
 RESULT: 10